dij0s/PETAL/thesis/bachelor_thesis.typ

 Climate change and other environmental issues arise as a result of human-driven activities.

 Scientists have monitored this matter and proposed various frameworks to address and mitigate these problems.
-In Switzerland, these different frameworks are implemented in the legislation and guidelines (at federal and state levels) to steer the country towards a more sustainable future.
+In Switzerland, these different frameworks are implemented in the legislation and guidelines (at federal and canton levels) to steer the country towards a more sustainable future.

 Municipalities in Switzerland are required to submit an energy planning document which outlines their future strategies to comply with those directives while also considering the characteristics of their energetical landscape.